Generate JWS Keys

 -----END PRIVATE KEY-----

-Your JWS Private Key is highly sensitive and must remain confidential at all times.
+Never share your JWS private keyYour JWS private key is sensitive and must remain confidential at all times.
 Fintoc will never ask for this key.
 If someone gains access to your private key, they could maliciously sign transfer requests on your behalf.

-Upload your Public Key to the Dashboard
+Upload your public key to the dashboard

 - Go to dashboard.fintoc.com